Chocolate Fudge Recipe

 11. Mix very well.

-Mixing walnuts in the fudge mixture with an spatula
+Mixing walnuts in the fudge mixture with an spatula.

 Set Chocolate Fudge

-12. Using a spatula pour the entire fudge mixture in the pan lined with the aluminium foil.
+12. Using a spatula, pour the entire fudge mixture in the pan lined with the aluminium foil.

 chocolate fudge mixture poured in the square tin lined with aluminium foil.

-13. Let the fudge first cool at room temperature.
-Do not cover the pan.
-When the chocolate fudge has cooled at room temperature, cover the pan and refrigerate it for 2 to 3 hours or overnight, till it sets completely.
-I kept the fudge overnight in the fridge.
+When the chocolate fudge has cooled entirely to room temperature, cover the pan and refrigerate it for 3 to 4 hours or overnight, till it sets completely.

 The set chocolate fudge after refrigerating overnight.